*Updated May 13th, 2025

 How Insurance Companies Determine If a Car Is Totaled

-Insurance companies declare a totaled vehicle when the cost of repairs exceeds a set percentage of its actual cash value or meets the total loss formula under state rules.
-While the threshold varies by insurance provider and state, most follow well-established guidelines.
+Insurance companies declare a totaled vehicle when the cost of repairs exceeds a set percentage of its actual cash value or meets the total loss formula under state law rules.
+While the threshold varies by state and insurance provider, most follow well-established guidelines.

 Total Loss Calculation Methods

-States generally use one of two methods to decide whether to declare it a total loss.
+States generally use one of two methods to decide whether to consider it totaled.

 Percentage Threshold States